pantheon-systems/documentation/source/_docs/platform-considerations.md

 ## Node.js

 Node.js is not available in the platform.
-If running node.js services is a hard requirement for your Drupal or Wordpress application, the node.js service must to be hosted on a different remote server outside of Pantheon.
+If running node.js services is a hard requirement for your Drupal or WordPress application, the node.js service must to be hosted on a different remote server outside of Pantheon.

 ## Modules and Plugins with Known Issues
 See [Modules and Plugins with Known Issues](/docs/modules-plugins-known-issues) for a list of Drupal modules and WordPress plugins that are not supported and/or require workarounds.